 Introduction

-We often wants to run pre-defined jobs at different schedule.
-Oracle database provides dba_jobs/dbms_scheduler (Oracle Database job scheduler) for the scheduling of pre-defined jobs.
+We often want to run pre-defined jobs at different schedules.
+Oracle database provides dba_jobs/dbms_scheduler (Oracle Database job scheduler) for scheduling pre-defined jobs.

 Information about DBA_JOBS ( Till 9i)